sunkaiiii/heritage-online-android/README_EN.md

 [![996.ICU](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

+#### v4.1.0 <br>

+1. Adjusted UI elements

+2. Supported changing the theme color

+3. Supported the dark theme

+4. The news which has been read by the user now has a label and cache

+5. Added relative news at the bottom of the page of the news list

+6. Replaced a new app icon

+7. Images on the image viewing page can be saved in the phone picture gallery

+8. The project searching page supported multi-condition searching

 #### v4.0.0 <br>

 1. The information feed of the main page has been replaced.

 2. Added a new style of the information feed of the main page.

-3.Added forums and special topic pages.
+3. Added forums and special topic pages.

-4.Deleted login and register pages.
+4. Deleted login and register pages.

 5. Deleted the folk page.